 The chains are held behind the Tabernacle of the Confession.
 A very important work of art is Julius II’s Mausoleum largely designed and executed by Michelangelo between 1513 and 1516 that he himself defined as the “Tragedy of the Burial”.
-The most breathtaking statue is of course the Moses, seated and looking disdainfully at the worshipping Jews.
-Apparently as Michelangelo proudly looked at his masterpiece on day, he said to it: “Speak then!”.
+The most breathtaking statue is, of course, the Moses, seated and looking disdainfully at the worshipping Jews.
+Apparently, as Michelangelo proudly looked at his masterpiece on a day, he said to it: “Speak then!”.
 Angered because no reply came he threw a scalpel at the statue hitting its right knee.
-Unfortunately there is no sign of the blow today!
+Unfortunately, there is no sign of the blow today!

 Opening times: every day 08.30 to 12.00 and 15.00 to 16.00

 Pope Martin I (649-55) had a very poor experience inside the church.
 Exarch Olympus attempted his murder aided by his footman who was to stab the Pope as he gave Olympus his Communion.
 As the moment neared the servant suddenly became blind and therefore couldn’t go through with the murder.
 Witnessing the miracle, Olympus repented and revealed to the Pope the orders he had received from the Emperor.